ral-facilities/datagateway-api/README.md

 ### ICATQuery

-The ICATQuery classed is in `datagateway_api.src.datagateway_api.icat.query`.
+The ICATQuery classed is in `datagateway_api.datagateway_api.icat.query`.
 This class stores a query created with Python ICAT ([documentation](https://python-icat.readthedocs.io/en/stable/query.html)).
 The `execute_query()` function executes the query and returns either results in either a